rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 ## Funnel Analysis (Organic and Direct)

-To evaluate whether Organic and Direct traffic can be scaled without compromising conversion efficiency, funnel analysis was applied to unpaid acquisition channels.
+To evaluate whether organic and direct traffic can be scaled without compromising conversion efficiency, funnel analysis was applied to unpaid channels.
 The assessment examines stage-level progression and drop-offs within the purchase funnel to determine whether growth constraints stem from acquisition volume or funnel performance.